bmwcarit/joynr/wiki/jee.md

 ## Clustering

-The joynr JEE integration currently supports two forms of enabling clustering.
-We recommend using the 'shared subscription' model, as this provides the most functionality and best performance.
-It does, however, rely on a proprietary feature from the [HiveMQ](http://www.hivemq.com) MQTT broker for MQTT versions prior to v5.

-The other alternative is to use the so-called 'HTTP Bridge' mode.
-This requires implementing a plugin for an MQTT broker which forwards incoming messages to clustered applications which have previously registered themselves to an endpoint registry application.
-The application will register a URL and a topic which it is interested in.
-The plugin must then forward all incoming messages on that topic to the given URL.
-See also `io.joynr.jeeintegration.httpbridge.HttpBridgeEndpointRegistryClient`.
-The joynr project only provides the hook-in points as part of the project.
-The plugin for the MQTT broker and the endpoint registry must be implemented separately.

-### Shared Subscriptions
+Clustering is enabled by the 'shared subscription' model.

-This solution offers load balancing on incoming messages via shared subscriptions (part of MQTT v5 and proprietary to the HiveMQ broker prior thereto) across all nodes in the cluster, and enables reply messages for requests originating from inside the cluster to be routed directly
+The solution offers load balancing on incoming messages via shared subscriptions (part of MQTT v5 and proprietary to the HiveMQ broker prior thereto) across all nodes in the cluster, and enables reply messages for requests originating from inside the cluster to be routed directly